kswang2400/data-struct/README.md

   gem 'data-struct'
 ```

-To use the gem, initialize a new object through DataStruct
+To use the gem, initialize a new object through the DataStruct module

 ```ruby
   linked_list = DataStruct::SinglyLinkedList.new